 One of the most powerful features in QuickFile is Bank Tagging.
-Bank Tagging allows you to setup a feed with your bank or upload your statement and create all your sales invoices and expenses retrospectively.
+Bank Tagging allows you to setup a feed with your bank or upload your statement and create all your sales invoices and expenses from your bank transactions.
 It’s a very intuitive system that allows you to churn through large periods of bookkeeping in no time at all and with minimal experience.

 This brief guide will show you how to get started with the Bank Tagging features and is particularly suited for those new to QuickFile.

 If you would like to create historical accounting records you can upload a bank statment.
-In order to do this you will need an online banking account with your business bank account provider.
+In order to do this you will need to have online banking setup with your business bank account provider.
 Most online banking systems allow you to download your data into a CSV file (the CSV is essentially just a basic spreadsheet).
 This file can then be imported into QuickFile.
 We support most major banks and have simplified the import process so in many cases all you need to do is select your issuing bank.
 If your bank is not on the list then you can select “Other” and QuickFile will allow you to manually instruct where the columns for the relevant information are in the spreadsheet.

 Once imported all the new entries will have a button “Tag Me”.
 Your objective is to work through this list and tag all the items.